xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/SampleUserFunctions/Index.rst

 Sample User Functions
 ---------------------

-Two wizards are provided in directory ``samples`` of the extension.
+Two wizards are provided in directory :file:`Samples` of the extension.
 To activate them, go to Extension Manager, click on extension Direct Mail User Functions, tick the corresponding checkbox and click on Update
 button: